 2. Studio S: Seher Tareen is an Art enthusiast who incorporates art history in her designs, particularly her sarees.
 A personal favorite of mine is her green and cream Degas sari.
 You can wear it with lace-up pants or get it stitched like a traditional sari.
 What is different about Studio S. saris are their 3D embellishments.
 Besides embroidery, which is common, she plays with satin lace-ups, tassels, and other creative 3 dimensional embellishments.
 And the homage she pays to each “art”ist, such as Degas, Shakespeare, and Amrita Shergil is quite stunning as well.
-If you like art and want to have something different in your collection, then do look into Studio S. Here sarees, like Feeha Jamshed’s sarees, are a fun and flattering for that ultra-modern girl.
+If you like art & are “ultra-modern”, have something different hanging in your closet for a change.

 Another saree that is a must-have in your sari collection is a French lace sari.
 I can’t think of any designer in the Indian Sub-Continent who incorporates this elegantly timeless, but simple fabric.
 Pair it with a stylish embroidered or unembroidered blouse and you can be the highlight of any party.
 A place to get your hands on premium French lace is HERE.